kabukky/caddy-redis/README.md

 This will SET `caddy:test => "1234"` and `caddy:foo => "bar"` in Redis.

 **WARNING:** This plugin is for testing purposes only.
 Do not use in production!
 Seriously, this plugin will write anything given by anyone to the specified Redis database.
-You'll' want to implement some kind of authentication at the very least.
+You'll want to implement some kind of authentication at the very least.

 ## Syntax